 Over the past three years, the Peabody Institute has been repositioning itself within the world of music conservatories, its home community of Baltimore, and within the multi-faceted framework of the renowned Johns Hopkins University, with which it has been affiliated since 1977.
 Peabody has embarked on a stimulating period of growth, focused on excellence, innovation, and leading the way in adapting to the changes in the American and international classical music landscape.
 Founded in 1857, Peabody is the oldest conservatory in the nation and has a storied history.
 Despite that history, Peabody’s financial resources have never matched its artistic and educational profile.
 Historically under-capitalized, it has “punched above its weight.”
-Over the years, its landmark buildings have seen artists such as Peter Tchaikovsky, Anton Rubinstein, Igor Stravinsky, Nadia Boulanger, Leonard Bernstein, and James Levine traversing its hallways.
+Over the years, its landmark buildings have seen artists such as Peter Tchaikovsky, Anton Rubinstein, Igor Stravinsky, Nadia Boulanger, and Leonard Bernstein traversing its hallways.
 It counts André Watts, Philip Glass, James Morris, Hilary Hahn, Cyrus Chestnut, and Tori Amos among its illustrious alumni.
 In 2017 alone, three Peabody alumni were Grammy Award-winners.
 Current faculty includes leading artists such as Marin Alsop, Manuel Barrueco, Leon Fleisher, Denyce Graves, Marina Piccinini, and two Pulitzer Prize winning composers, Kevin Puts and Du Yun.

 Today, Peabody is building on its rich history of professional music training at the highest level and has developed a vision for the role of the 21st century musician in society and the training required for musicians to meet the new realities and opportunities of that role.
 Peabody’s history, tradition, and pedigree, coupled with its forward looking view and commitment to challenge traditional assumptions, allow it to take on the real work of what it means to prepare artists for a world that is constantly changing.
 Peabody’s vision for the future connects directly to its founding 160 years ago as a cultural center for the region that celebrated the role of music, art, letters, and discourse.